 In addition to these people, there are those who have secondary liver cancers – originating from cancers from other organs such as the colon or rectum spreading (metastasizing) to the liver.
 This will occur in about 40% of people suffering from bowel cancer.

-The esophagus is the food pipe that carries food from your mouth to your stomach.
-The esophagus has three main sections – the upper, middle and lower.
-Cancer can develop anywhere along the length of the esophagus.
+The oesophagus is the food pipe that carries food from your mouth to your stomach.
+The oesophagus has three main sections – the upper, middle and lower.
+Cancer can develop anywhere along the length of the oesophagus.